hadley/adv-r/Function-operators.md

 ### Changing what a function does

 Other output function operators can have a more profound affect on the operation of the function.
 Instead of returning the original return value, we can return some other effect of the function evaluation.
-For example:
+Here's two examples:

 * Return text that the function `print()`ed: